ractivejs/ractivejs.github.io/docs/api.md

 Indicates whether or not Ractive should process expressions.
 Defaults to `true`.

-Setting this to `false` effectively avoids the use of the `Function` constructor at the cost of not being able to use expressions such as those found in templates and computed properties.
+Setting this to `false` will cause any template expressions to be replaced with a noop.
+This is useful if you don't trust the templates you are using in contexts like server-side rendering, as a content security policy or simply using the runtime-only version of Ractive that has no parser cover the browser environment pretty well.

 ## append